+Aspen is a large and laid-back wolf, though he often likes to start games of ‘keep-away’.
 The park has a rowboat which photographers like to use to photograph the wolves standing on the shore of the lake.
-Aspen was the first puppy to ride in the boat, and he loved it.
-Photo groups often ended up with Aspen and Máni riding out on the lake with them.
+Aspen was the first puppy to ride in the boat – he loved it and still does.

 April 6, 2012

 Kanti was born to Dharma and Wolfgang along with his 5 siblings.
 He started fussing shortly after being born and we found he was literally a “born complainer”.
 Called Mama’s Boy as a puppy due to his tendency for whining, Kanti grew into a big bouncy bundle of wolf.
 Kanti acts big and brave, but the staff knows otherwise.
 He was once frightened by Gypsum, the gray fox, who threatened him through the fence.
 Kanti hid behind his brother and has never lived down the indignity.